rdaly525/coreir/README.md

   void Connect(Wireable* a, Wireable* b);

+TODO NotDepend(PrimitiveWire* a, PrimitiveWire* b); can build fast simulator with this info
+//TODO potentially annotate black boxes with dependency graph of inputs to outputs in order to do fast simulate

 That is it for the creation of the IR!
 Selects are unique and can be checked directly for equality